brho/akaros/GETTING_STARTED.md

 The `-monitor` is the qemu monitor, which is a CLI for qemu.
-Pick a tab/terminal/pty in Linux that you will only use for qemu monitoring, and enter `tty'.
+Pick a tab/terminal/pty in Linux that you will only use for qemu monitoring, and enter '`tty`'.
 Whatever it tells you, put in place of `/dev/pts/3`.
 I've been using the same tab for about 4 years now.
 In that tab, enter '`sleep 999999999`'.
 Qemu will still access it, but you won't have to worry about bash trying to handle your inputs.